 Mutual exclusion

-unbounded_sync is mutually exclusive with sync_window_ms, period_ms, deadline_ms, and external. unbounded_sync and sync_window_ms each require β₯2 trigger inputs. tick_deadline_ms is orthogonal and stacks with any trigger policy.
+unbounded_sync is mutually exclusive with sync_window_ms, period_ms, and external. unbounded_sync and sync_window_ms each require β₯2 trigger inputs. throttle_ms is mutually exclusive with period_ms. tick_within_ms stacks with any trigger policy; throttle_ms stacks with any trigger policy except period_ms.

 Rejected attributes